Video shows bear roaming Homestead neighborhood, walking up to resident's door

 Homestead residents had a 'bear-y' scary surprise recently after a bear was caught on camera walking through a neighborhood at night.

-A video posted by Only in Dade shows the bear making an unexpected visit to a Homestead neighborhood.
+A video posted by Only in Dade shows the bear making an unexpected visit to a Homestead neighborhood on Thursday.

 Ring camera footage captured the moment the bear walks up to someone's front door and then later takes a nighttime stroll, roaming the area.